BENAMORNAWFAL/Teaching-Assistant/README.md

 👋 Welcome to the repository for my role as a teaching assistant in web development!

 ## About Me
-I am Nawfal Benamor, a passionate educator and web developer committed to guiding students through the exciting world of web development.I've had the privilege of assisting numerous students in honing their coding skills.
+I am Nawfal Benamor, a passionate educator and web developer committed to guiding students through the exciting world of web development both onsite of Coding Dojo Africa (Ariana-Tunisia) and online.I've had the privilege of assisting numerous students in honing their coding skills.

 ## Responsibilities
 -**Guidance and Support:**